Matt Myers named UB starting quarterback

-Redshirt freshman Matt Myers will be the guy under center for the 2019 Buffalo Bulls, the University announced on Thursday.
+Redshirt freshman Matt Myers will be the guy under center for the 2019 Buffalo Bulls, head coach Lance Liepold announced on Thursday.

+“We think he’s had an excellent camp, and as we’ve said all along we’re going to keep evaluating all of our quarterbacks, and in Matt’s situation especially because, as I’ve repeatedly said, he missed so much time in the spring,” Coach Liepold said.

+“Especially when it came to the scrimmage and 11-on-11 situations, we needed to get him essentially a spring practice in the first part of this camp to give him the fullest evaluations so we could see all the things he brings to the table.”

 The West Seneca West product has been in a quarterback battle throughout fall camp, as the Bulls look to replace 2,000 yard passer Tyree Jackson, who is now vying for a spot with the Bills.
 Myers snags the starting quarterback spot over redshirt sophomore Kyle Vantrease, and junior Dominic Johnson.